ibm-cloud-architecture/gse-devops/cloudpak-for-integration-tekton-pipelines/README.md

 Take a look at the folder `pipelines/incubator`.
 This is where your pipelines exist, you can either update or modify these pipelines for your own custom needs.
 If you decide to add your own pipelines, use the `sample-template-structure` folder.

-We will be using a script to automate a few steps go to the root of the repository and run `./run.sh`
+We will be using a script to automate a few steps.
+Go to the root of the repository and run `./run.sh`
 ``` bash
     ===========================================================================